-This Partnership was developed jointly by the Occupational Safety and Health Administration (OSHA), McCarthy Building Companies (McCarthy Team), and the University of Georgia (UGA).
-For the benefit of small employers engaged as subcontractors on the jobsite, the Georgia Tech Enterprise Innovation Institute (Georgia Tech) will be invited to support this Partnership through its Safety, Health and Environmental (SHES) Program.
-To facilitate the goal of reducing occupational related fatalities and serious injuries within the construction industry, OSHA, McCarthy, and UGA will implement a Partnership under the OSHA Strategic Partnership Program (OSPP).
+This Partnership was developed jointly by the Occupational Safety and Health Administration (OSHA), Juneau Construction Company, LLC (Juneau), and the University of South Florida (USF) Safety Florida Consultation Program.
+USF was invited to support this Partnership for the benefit of small employers engaged as subcontractors on the jobsite.
+To facilitate the goal of reducing occupational related fatalities and serious injuries within the construction industry, OSHA, Juneau, and USF will implement a Partnership under the OSHA Strategic Partnership Program (OSPP).
 The common objectives and goals of the Partnership will include the following: